brilliantlabsAR/docs/frame/building-apps-lua.md

 |:---------|:------------|
 | `frame.camera.capture{quality_factor=50}`                                                          | Captures a single image from the camera.
 The `quality_factor` option can help reduce file sizes by adjusting the JPEG quality.
 The four possible options are `10`, `25`, `50`, and `100`.
 Higher values represent higher quality, but also larger file sizes.
 | `frame.camera.read(num_bytes)`                                                                     | Reads out a number of bytes from the camera capture memory as a byte string.
 Once all bytes have been read, `nil` will be returned
 | `frame.camera.auto{metering='AVERAGE', exposure=0, shutter_kp=0.1, gain_kp=1.0, gain_limit=248.0}` | Runs the automatic exposure and gain algorithm.
 This funtion must be called every 100ms for the best performance. `metering` can be one of three modes, `SPOT`, `CENTER_WEIGHTED`, or `AVERAGE`. `exposure` can be a value between `-2.0` and `2.0` where lower values will return slightly darker images, and higher values will return slightly brighter images. `shutter_kp` and `gain_kp` allow fine tuning of the auto exposure algorithm.
-Higher values can make reaching the desired exposure faster, but may result in instability and oscilliation of the control loop.
+Higher values can make reaching the desired exposure faster, but may result in instability and oscillation of the control loop.
 These values are generally more sensitive when using the `SPOT` or `CENTER_WEIGHTED` metering modes. `gain_limit` can be used to cap the gain to below the maximum of `248`.
 This is useful to reduce noise in darker scenes and results in faster exposure when going from darker to brighter scenes.

 #### Example
 {: .no_toc }